 The changing leaves are beautiful in the Stateline in the fall!
-There are many beautiful parks where you can see the reds, oranges, and yellows in all their splendor.
+There are many local parks and forest preserves where you can see the red, orange, and yellow leaves in all their splendor.

-If you’d like to take a longer drive, take Highway 20 to Galena.
+If you’d like to take a longer drive, take Highway 20 to Galena, Illinois.
 The fall colors and rolling hills are a beautiful sight to see.
+If you think all of Illinois is flat farmland, you’ll be surprised by this scenic drive!

 1875 N. Mulford Rd., Rockford, IL